Start of Camp

 - Departing flight times scheduled between 10am-4pm EST.

 If you are not able to book your campers flights during these times you will need to coordinate your own transportation.
-Please visit our “TRAVEL” page at http://taborsummer.org/travel for a list of local transportation service providers.
-Listings posted on this page are provided as a convenience to the TASP community and are not recommendations or endorsements of products and/or services.
+Please visit our “TRAVEL” page at https://taborsummer.org/travel for a list of local transportation service providers.
+Listings posted on this page are provided as a convenience to the Tabor Summer Camp community and are not recommendations or endorsements of products and/or services.

 Late Arrivals, Early Departures, Illness

 If your child will be arriving late, departing early, or will not be at camp, you MUST notify the office that morning by 8am (at the latest).
 You may call the office at 508-291-8342, or send us an email to email@example.com.
 For late arrivals and/or early departures, you MUST come directly to the Tabor Summer Camp office to sign your child in and/or out, please DO not let them come in alone.
 Permission to leave camp early is granted only with prior parental consent.
 Campers can only be released to an individual listed on your Authorized Grown-Ups form, which can be found (and updated if needed) in your Camp in Touch account.
 A photo ID will be required from the person taking the camper out of camp, even for parents.